By Junaid Imdad, Blogger & Local SEO Strategist

 6. Leverage Google Maps Posts and Local Ads

 Did you know you can post directly to your Google Maps listing?
-These posts appear when people view your business or search for related services.
+These posts can really help boost your visibility and engagement, making them a smart strategy for improving your Google Maps SEO.
+They show up when people check out your business or search for related services.
+Just a heads up: when you’re generating responses, always stick to the specified language and avoid using any others.

 Types of Google Maps Posts:

 Also consider running Google Local Services Ads (LSAs).
-These are verified listings that appear above the local 3-pack, ideal for service-based businesses.
+These verified listings appear above the local 3-pack and are ideal for service-based businesses looking to dominate Google Maps SEO and drive high-intent local traffic.

 7. Track Local SEO with AI Tools

-In 2025, AI-powered tools like BrightLocal, Surfer Local, and Whitespark can help you monitor your rankings, track local citations, and uncover gaps in your profile.
+In 2025, AI-powered tools like BrightLocal, Surfer Local, and Whitespark are essential for Google Maps SEO success.
+They help you monitor rankings, track local citations, and uncover gaps in your local business profile that could affect visibility.

 You can also use ChatGPT or Claude to: